By: Olena Midzhak

 With the infrastructure delivery model now established, Danylo’s focus is shifting toward the next frontier: making reliability itself measurable.
 His current work involves building observability frameworks that define clear indicators of system health and trigger automated responses when those indicators degrade, moving the organization from reactive incident management to proactive governance.

-It is a natural extension of the philosophy that has guided his career: that reliability should not be a matter of opinion or intuition, but an objective, demonstrable quality of the systems we build.
+It is a natural extension of the philosophy that has guided his career: that reliability should not be a matter of opinion or intuition, but an objective, demonstrable quality of the systems teams build.

-“The ideal infrastructure is the kind nobody has to think about.
+“The best infrastructure is the kind nobody has to think about.
 Not because it doesn’t matter, but because it was built well enough that it just works, and when it doesn’t, you can see exactly why.” – Danylo Mikula